tomography/ximage/docs/source/ipynb/circle_detection.rst

 First step is the tomographic reconstruction followed by sharpening, defect detection and finally circle detection.

-You can download the Jupyter notebook :download:`here<../../../docs/demo/circle_detection.ipynb>`
+You can download this eaxample as :download:`jupyter notebook<../../../docs/demo/circle_detection.ipynb>`

 .. code:: python